 Financial advisors manage money for clients, often in the form of managed investment portfolios.

 Financial planners provide comprehensive money management services, including advice on saving, investing, and taxes.

 Financial coaches are money experts that provide reliable advice to help you manage your own finances.

-KOHO Premium account holders can talk to a financial coach at any time in the KOHO app.
+KOHO Extra account holders can talk to a financial coach at any time in the KOHO app.

 Financial planner, financial advisor, and financial coach: they’re all different names for the same thing... right?

 It turns out that while financial planners, advisors, and coaches all work to help us manage our personal finances, they each have slightly different skills and areas of expertise.
 As a result, it’s important to know the differences between each type of personal finance professional so you can find the right person to help you reach your financial goals.

 If you’re wondering what the difference is between a financial advisor, planner, and coach, we’re here to help.

 A financial planner is a personal finance professional that takes a holistic approach to wealth management.
 Their primary objective is to help you meet your long-term financial goals by assessing your current financial situation and opportunities for growth.